Domenico Comparetti: Works

 The list of Comparetti's writings is long and varied.
 Of his works in classical literature, the best known are an edition of the Euxenippus of Hypereides, and monographs on Pindar and Sappho.
 He also edited the great inscription which contains a collection of the municipal laws of Gortyn in Crete, discovered on the site of the ancient city.

 In the Kalewala and the Traditional Poetry of the Finns (English translation by I. M. Anderton, 1898) he discusses the national epic of Finland and its heroic songs, with a view to solving the problem whether an epic could be composed by the interweaving of such national songs.
 He comes to a negative conclusion, and applies this reasoning to the Homeric problem.
 He treats this question again in a treatise on the so-called Peisistratean edition of Homer (La Commissione omerica di Pisistrato, 1881).

 His Researches concerning the Book of Sindibad were translated in the Proceedings of the Folk-Lore Society.
 His Vergil in the Middle Ages (translated into English by E. F. M. Benecke, 1895) traces the strange vicissitudes by which the great Augustan poet became successively grammatical fetich, Christian prophet and wizard.
 Together with Alessandro d'Ancona, Comparetti edited a collection of Italian national songs and stories (9 vols, Turin, 1870–1891), many of which had been collected and written down by himself for the first time.

+In 1879, a number of small golden tablets were discovered in tombs in Thurii.
+Several years later, Comparetti asserted that these lamellae were Orphic, interpreting lines upon these and other such tablets as attestation of "the main principles or the Orphic doctrine on psychogony and metempsychosis".
+In these artefacts, he read traces of the myth of the dismemberment of Dionysus, in which humans supposedly inherit an "original guilt" for the Titans' murder of the young god.
+His ideas were adopted by a number of other scholars in his time, and have had a mark upon subsequent scholarship.